Jobijollof/aws-bootcamp-cruddur-2023/journal/week2.md

 ![api-call](https://user-images.githubusercontent.com/113374279/222980041-d9a2fd63-8521-4a50-8214-acd598cd3038.png)

+### SPAN Honeycomb:
+A span is one event to Honeycomb.
+That event has fields, like parentID and traceID , which describe that span's relationship to other spans.
+A trace ties together a unit of work that occurs across multiple events (or spans) in a distributed service.
+A trace is a group of spans that all share the same traceID .

-### Hardcoding a SPAN
+### Implementing Hardcoding a SPAN:

 We are harcoding ``/api/activities/home`
-At {honeycomb docs](https://docs.honeycomb.io/getting-data-in/opentelemetry/python/) check for the required command to aquire a tracer.
+At [honeycomb docs](https://docs.honeycomb.io/getting-data-in/opentelemetry/python/) check for the required command to aquire a tracer.

 Copy the following into `home_activities.py`